 I realized I was losing the battle of the finger painting so I pulled out the sponge brushes I have in our craft supplies because I knew she would paint with those.
 She was happy and went to town painting a masterpiece.

-She really enjoyed painting.
+Bella really enjoyed painting.

-DIY Homemade Toddler Finger Paint Recipe
+Homemade Toddler Finger Paint

 - 4 cups water